OfficeDev/Microsoft-Teams-Samples/samples/app-task-module/csharp/README.md

 ---
 page_type: sample
-description: "A task module allows you to create modal popup experiences in your Teams application."
+description: "Sample which demonstrates launching of task module from tab and bot"
 urlFragment: ms-teams-task-sample
 products:
 - dotnet